jinlikegold/currently-learning/README.md

 ### 9/23:
 Learning truthy & falsy values in JS, to build in conditionals for the extension's localStorage.
 This enables the extension to store & display data even across browser refreshes.

+### 9/27:
+Refreshed CSS styling knowledge, creating a delete button that clears out stored data as well as the DOM, learned to refactor code!
+Using parameters and arguments with functions to make them dynamic & reusable.